Erasmus Darwin: Other activities

 In 1761, Darwin was elected a fellow of the Royal Society.

 In addition to the Lunar Society, Erasmus Darwin belonged to the influential Derby Philosophical Society, as did his brother-in-law Samuel Fox (see family tree below).
 He experimented with the use of air and gases to alleviate infections and cancers in patients.
 A Pneumatic Institution was established at Clifton in 1799 for clinically testing these ideas.
 He conducted research into the formation of clouds, on which he published in 1788.
 He also inspired Robert Weldon's Somerset Coal Canal caisson lock.

 In 1792, Darwin was elected as a member to the American Philosophical Society in Philadelphia.

 Percy Bysshe Shelley specifically mentions Darwin in the first sentence of the 1818 Preface to Frankenstein to support his contention that the creation of life is possible.
-His wife Mary Shelley in her introduction to the 1831 edition of Frankenstein wrote that she overheard her husband talk about Darwin's experiments with Lord Byron about unspecified "experiments of Dr. Darwin" that led to the idea for the novel.
+His wife Mary Shelley in her introduction to the 1831 edition of Frankenstein wrote that she overheard her husband talk with Lord Byron about unspecified "experiments of Dr. Darwin" that led to the idea for the novel.